 click on photo to enlarge

-The first person to correctly identify what local fire company’s fire apparatus is shown in the photo above will be recognized as a truly perceptive scholar.
+The first person to correctly identify the site in the photo above will be recognized as a truly perceptive scholar.
 Please send your responses to: Info@downingtownareahistoricalsociety.org

 Happenings in the Downingtown area 52 years ago

 Noted below are news items originally published in local papers in the early part of April 1963.

 Dan Tabas petitioned Downingtown Borough Council to have the Downingtown Motor Inn, the Farmer’s Market, and the remainder of his holdings in East Caln Township—a total of 250 acres—to be incorporated in the borough in order to take advantage of the Downingtown water and sewer systems.

 The new Lakeview Swim Club, located in the Cornog section of Glenmoore, was offering yearly family memberships for $50 and $20 for individuals.
 The club had a 500-foot X 80-foot lake, as well as bathhouses, a sun deck, a picnic area and a refreshment stand.
 The club also offered early morning skin diving and ice skating during the winter.

 Schanely’s Jewelry Store, at 130 E. Lancaster Ave. in the borough, announced its Going Out of Business.
 All of the store’s merchandise was being sold at one-half prices.

 Members of the cast in the DHS production of “The Guy from Venus” included Mary Ann Smedley, Jack Hines, Steve Charles, Robert Crane, Barbara Warren, Susan Schofield, Jim Helms, James Williamson, Pam Backenstose and Bill Ash.